|P-51s. The nearest one has D-Day Operation Overlord wing markings.|

 The Best Fighter of World War II?

 There's no point in copping out on this, though, even though some will disagree.
 Even though the British reaped huge benefits from the Spitfire and may not even have survived without it, in terms of sheer effectiveness as a World War II machine, the Mustang must be judged the war's best fighter.
-It had the ultimate effect on the air war.
+It basically cleared the skies, something no other fighter in the world could do.
 When German veterans spoke about Allied fighters, they would joke a bit about the "Spitfeurer" and recount tales of brave encounters; but when the P-51 came up, there was no such bravado.
 It is the difference between talking about a pro boxer, who you might get lucky and knock out, and the Grim Reaper; you might hear brave tales about fighting the former, but you'll never hear many jokes about the Mustang.
 That thing was murder incarnate, and when a Luftwaffe pilot saw one, he was lucky to see the next day.

 It only became better than a garden-variety U.S. fighter with the use of the Packard V-1650-7 in the P-51D version.
 The Packard engine, of course, was a license-built version of the Rolls-Royce Merlin 60 series two-stage two-speed supercharged engine.
 In World War II, the engine was the determinant on whether a fighter was superior, and everyone knew it.

 |North American XF-82 - an experimental P51 combination.|

 And how about Edgar Schmued, the plane's designer, the best aircraft designer of them all, the Unsung Hero of the Allies in World War II who you've probably never heard of and likely never will anywhere else?

 |P-51 Mustang fighters beside a B-29 Superfortress bomber, Pacific Theater, 1945.|